TGAC/grassroots-api/docs/services.md

 void ReleaseServices (ServicesArray *services_p);
 ~~~

-The first function gets an array detailing all of the operations that this Service can perform and the second function is used when these operations go out of scope.
-Effectively they a constructor/destructor pair for a given Service.
+The first function gets an array detailing all of the operations that this Service can perform.
+Most commonly the ServicesArray will contain a single Service, though it can have more if appropriate.
+The second function is used when these operations go out of scope.
+Effectively these 2 functions  a constructor/destructor pair for a given ServicesArray.

+So to

 ## [Referred Services](#referred-services)